 - 3. Reparations of 5 billion francs (£200 million) to be paid by instalments

-The last German garrison (at Verdun) quitted France in September 1873.
+The last German garrison (at Verdun) left France in September 1873.

 From 1904 to 1914 a series of crises increasingly threatened the long-established European balance of power - Algeciras (1906); Bosnia-Herzegovina (1908); Agadir (1911); Italo-Turkish War (1911-12); First and Second Balkan Wars (1912-13); Sarajevo (1914).
 On 28 June 1914 the Archduke Francis Ferdinand, heir to the venerable Austrian Emperor Francis Joseph, was assassinated by Serb-armed nationalists during an official visit to the town of Sarajevo.
 Austria declared war on Serbia, 28 July 1914, with the aim of achieving a rapid, local conquest of a perceived South Slav nuisance.
 When Russia mobilized in that Balkan kingdom’s support, Germany declared war on Russia and France and invaded neutral Belgium, a country whose ‘perpetual neutrality had been guaranteed by all the Great Powers since the 1839 Treaty of London.
 Britain declared war on Germany (4 August) and Austria (12 August 1914).